tiagofsanchez/reactnd-project-myreads-starter/README.md

     }
   }
 ```

+This was a little bit an overkiller, but I got to learn a lot.
+For this component I def could have directly changed the sate at the same time that my callback function was updating my API.
+For same strange reason at the time I didn't thought about that simple solution... go figure!

 I think I cover the most challenging pieces.
 If you made it thus far I hope you have enjoyed.